Patrick Wisdom Player Props: Cubs vs. Dodgers

 Patrick Wisdom At The Plate

-- In 47.1% of his games this season, Wisdom has had at least one RBI.
-He's picked up more than one in 23.5% and driven in three or more of his team's runs in two contests.
+- In 47.4% of his games this year, Wisdom has notched at least one RBI.
+In five of those games (26.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.